Pupil Premium & other 'Catch-Up' Grants

 Coronavirus Catch-Up Premium

 Government guidance on this grant can be viewed here:

-The document below details the grant awarded to Castle Hill High School, how it will be spent and how we will assess its impact.
+The document below details the grant awarded to Castle Hill High School was spent.